majidali4447/Knowledge-_Representation_Project/README.md

 ### Result

-No logical inconsistencies were detected.
+**No logical inconsistencies were detected.**

-The ontology is logically valid and compatible with OWL 2 reasoning standards.
+The ontology is logically valid and compatible with **OWL 2 reasoning standards**.

 ---

-## 12. Project Summary
+## 13. Project Summary

-The **Smart Cultural Heritage and Museum Knowledge Ontology** provides a structured semantic framework for representing cultural heritage assets, museum collections, historical knowledge, conservation records, and digital documentation resources.
+The **Cultural Heritage and Museum Ontology** provides a structured semantic framework for representing cultural heritage assets, museum collections, artworks, artifacts, historical knowledge, conservation records, and digital documentation resources.

 The ontology supports: